chestm007/py_build_server/README.md

 #         remote: origin                # (O) remote name to fetch (default: origin)
 #         tests:                        # (O) if set, run all tests listed here
 #             - command: cd {repository_dir}; nosetests -v
+#               name: nosetests         # name to associate the test log with
 #               failure_regex: FAILED
 #               success_regex: ok
 #         release_conf:                 # details how to build and release your repository